peshanghiwa/vue-awesome-paginate/README.md

 ## RTL and Locale Support

-There are complete supports for RTL and different localizations without using any other 3rd package libraries
+There are complete supports for RTL and different localizations without using any other 3rd party libraries

 ```html
 <vue-awesome-paginate